3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 ## Summary

 Secure JTAG mode is a very useful feature, which should be implemented in every device where security is important.
-JTAG can be an open door whole system
+JTAG can be an open door for whole system
 architecture: while debugging device hacker can dump memory of program which can be critical for your system infrastructure.
-If you do not pay attention to encryption and other safeguards someone can read important and not confidential data like passwords and addresses.
+If you do not pay attention to encryption and other safeguards someone can read important and confidential data like passwords and addresses.

 If you think we can help in improving the security of your firmware or you